phytec/imx-sm-phytec/sm/doc/config.md

   file (each LMM/agent section): DFMT0 and DFMT1.
 DFMT0 will be used by the following CPUs to apply parameters for the TRDC DAC.
 DFMT1 will be used by the following non-CPU bus masters to apply parameters for their DACs.
+- the ELE can leave MCR memory regions defined.
+By default 4 are cleared.
+The clr parameter can be used to increase this if boot containers have a lot more images.

 Permissions consist of a 16-bit value, divided into four 4-bit values.
 Each 4-bit value conists of bits for read, write, and execute (0RWX).
 The four groups are secure-privileged,